ahnaf505/FaceDetec-/README.md

 ### Prerequisites

-- Python installed on your machine (version 3.9 or higher is recommended).
+- Python installed on your machine (version 3.9 or higher).
 - `pip` (Python package installer) installed.

 #### Step 1: Clone the Project Repository